nosilver4u/ewww-image-optimizer/readme.txt

 Found a bug?
 Report the issue on [GitHub](https://github.com/nosilver4u/ewww-image-optimizer), and we'll get it fixed!

-You can report security issues through our Patchstack Vulnerability Disclosure Program.
+You may report security issues through our Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/ewww-image-optimizer)

 = Bulk Optimize =